 Energy Efficiency and Conservation Measures

-Thermal insulation in walls, floors, ceilings, attics, basements, crawl spaces, ducts, and foundations.
+Replacement or addition of loose-fill or rolled batt/board insulation in walls, floors, ceilings, attics, basements, crawl spaces, ducts, and foundations if the insulation is not adhered directly onto or damaging to, the historic fabric.
+If spray foam is proposed in an historic property, this Agreement is not applicable, and the standard Section 106 process is followed.

-Blown in wall insulation where no decorative plaster is damaged.

-Temporary installation of new above-ground utilities or utility systems (e.g., water storage tanks, mobile telecommunication towers/antennas, mobile photovoltaic panels or wind turbines, energy efficient or solar parking lot lighting, emergency response equipment and control centers, generators, etc.) where activities are located on existing foundations or paved areas, support on-going existing operations, and are no more than 50 sq. ft. in area, provided such alteration, if in a historic district or adjacent to a historic property, does not detract from the qualities that contribute to the significance of that historic property.
+Temporary installation of new above-ground utilities or utility systems (e.g., water storage tanks, mobile telecommunication towers/antennas, mobile photovoltaic panels or wind turbines, energy efficient or solar parking lot lighting, emergency response equipment and control centers, generators, etc.) not to exceed one year where activities are located on existing foundations or paved areas, support on-going existing operations, and are no more than 50 sq. ft. in area, provided such alteration, if in a historic district or adjacent to a historic property, does not detract from the qualities that contribute to the significance of that historic property.

-Painting over previously painted exterior surfaces, provided destructive surface preparation treatments are not used such as water-blasting, sandblasting, and chemical removal.
+Painting over previously painted exterior surfaces, provided destructive surface preparation treatments are not used such as water-blasting, sandblasting, and chemical removal, and the action does not alter the historic fabric of the facility or any character defining features (such as a mural or historic painting).

 Repairing or upgrading electrical or plumbing systems and installing mechanical equipment, in a manner that does not permanently change significant historic elements and no significant historic fabric will be damaged, altered, or removed.

-Installation of new HVAC equipment (such as pumps, motors, boilers, chillers, cooling towers, air handling units, package units, condensers, compressors, or heat exchangers) in a manner that does not permanently change significant historic elements and no significant historic fabric will be damaged, altered, or removed.
+Installation of new HVAC equipment (such as pumps, motors, boilers, chillers, cooling towers, air handling units, package units, grates, grills, condensers, compressors, or heat exchangers) in a manner that does not permanently change significant historic elements and no significant historic fabric will be damaged, altered, or removed.

-Solar systems (including photovoltaic and solar thermal) not visible from the public right-of-way and if ground-mounted can be installed without ground disturbance and if roof-mounted will not require new building reinforcement.
+Installation and maintenance of solar systems (including photovoltaic and solar thermal) not visible from the public right-of-way.
+If ground-mounted, the equipment is installed without ground disturbance.
+If roof-mounted, the equipment is installed on non-penetrating mounts and will not alter significant historic fabric.

-Integrated shingle-style or thin film solar systems on the rear roof of the facility, behind the parapet or not visible from the public right-of-way.
+Installation of integrated shingle-style or thin film solar systems on the rear roof of the facility, behind the parapet, or not visible from the public right-of-way.

-Wind mounted systems that will not require ground disturbance and if building-mounted will not require building reinforcement, permanent attachment, or impacts to character-defining features.

-Replacement of noncharacter-defining exterior lighting.
+Replacement of non-historic and non-character defining exterior lighting.

-White Roofs, Cool Roofs, Green Roofs, Sod or Grass Roofs not visible from the public right-of-way.
+Utilization of white Roofs, Cool Roofs, Green Roofs, Sod or Grass Roofs not visible from the public right-of-way.

-Replacement of existing exterior siding, trim, rails, joints, stucco, or veneer; existing decking, porches, landings, stairs, railings, guardrails or handrails; existing canopies or awnings; or existing building numbers and signs. if material is damaged beyond repair, considering firstly, in-kind material, and secondly compatible substitute material that closely resemble the existing design, dimension, profile, and texture.
+Replacement of existing exterior siding, trim, rails, joints, stucco, or veneer; existing decking, porches, landings, stairs, railings, guardrails or handrails; existing canopies or awnings; or existing building numbers and signs.
+If material is damaged beyond repair, considering first, in-kind material, and second compatible substitute material that closely resemble the existing design, dimension, profile, color, and texture that will not alter significant historic fabric.

-Roofing, cladding and sheeting, underlayment sheathing, flashing, gutters, soffits, downspouts, and catch basin replacement if material is damaged beyond repair considering firstly, in-kind material, and secondly compatible substitute material that closely resemble the existing design, dimension, profile, and texture in a manner that does not alter the roofline.
+Replacement of existing roofing, cladding and sheeting, underlayment sheathing, flashing, gutters, soffits, downspouts, and catch basin if material is damaged beyond repair considering first, in-kind material, and second compatible substitute material that closely resemble the existing design, dimension, profile, color, and texture in a manner that does not alter the roofline that will not alter significant historic fabric.

-Installation of solar screens on exterior windows.
+Installation of solar screens on exterior windows not visible from the public right-of-way and will not alter significant historic fabric.

-Sealing air leaks around windows and doors using weather stripping, door sweeps, and caulk that does not involve removal or alteration of significant historic elements, and does not damage, alter, or remove significant historic fabric.
+Sealing air leaks around windows and doors using weather stripping, door sweeps, and caulk that closely resembles the surrounding color and texture and does not involve removal or alteration of significant historic elements, and does not damage, alter, or remove significant historic fabric.